jantman/awslimitchecker/docs/source/development.rst

 retries (with exponential backoff) when API request rate limits are hit, and also handles paginated responses if they're not handled by boto.

+Second, note that queries which may be paginated __and return a dict__ instead of a ResultSet object must have the proper parameters for :py:func:`~awslimitchecker.utils._paginate_dict` passed in to :py:func:`~awslimitchecker.utils.boto_query_wrapper`.

 1. Add a new :py:class:`~.AwsLimit` instance to the return value of the Service class's :py:meth:`~._AwsService.get_limits` method.
 2. In the Service class's :py:meth:`~._AwsService.find_usage` method (or a method